 The thing nobody is saying out loud about text testimonials

-According to BrightLocal's 2024 Local Consumer Review Survey, only 46 percent of consumers say they trust online reviews as much as personal recommendations.
-That number has been declining year over year.
-The same survey shows that consumers are spending more time vetting reviews before trusting them, scanning for signs of fakery (overly positive language, clustering of reviews on the same dates, identical phrasing across reviews) and discounting any source that pattern-matches to "could be fake."
+The same research shows consumers spending more time vetting reviews before trusting them, scanning for signs of fakery (overly positive language, clustering of reviews on the same dates, identical phrasing across reviews) and discounting any source that pattern-matches to "could be fake."

 Why this hits ecommerce and SaaS hardest